 If the suspect—or, more likely, a friend or family member—can afford bail and posts it, temporary freedom awaits.
 But bail can be tremendously expensive, even through a bondsman.
 That's why many defendants ask the court to either lower bail or grant own-recognizance (OR) release.

 Depending on the case and jurisdiction, a defendant may have a chance for a judge to change the predetermined bail amount at the initial appearance and at a later bail hearing held pursuant to a motion.
 The first time a judge takes up the issue of bail is often informal: Discussing the relevant bail factors, the prosecution and defense each make a quick pitch for increasing bail or keeping it as is on the one hand, and lowering it or granting OR release on the other.

 Specially designated bail hearings also tend to be relatively informal.
-But consideration of ex parte evidence—evidence from only one side without the other present—is generally improper.
-The judge will consider argument from each side and may even choose to hear witness testimony, as happened in the George Zimmerman case.
+But consideration of "ex parte" evidence—evidence from only one side without the other present—is generally improper.
+The judge will consider arguments from each side and may even choose to hear witness testimony.

 Regardless of the format, the bail hearing affords a defendant an opportunity to hear and respond to the government's presentation at a hearing that is open to the public.

 The issue at a bail hearing isn't the defendant's guilt or innocence, but rather the likelihood that he or she will behave properly and return to court as necessary if released.
 Generally, the court may consider the apparent weight of the evidence against the accused.
 But this isn't the primary consideration, and the judge isn't normally supposed to make findings about the facts underlying the case.